xtruan/GpsPosition/README.md

-# GPS Position
+# GPS Position (Widget)
 GPS Position app for Garmin ConnectIQ - https://apps.garmin.com/en-US/apps/12097123-2f57-4d59-afd7-2887c54c0732

 Simple app to display current position information in a variety of different formats.
 Color of position text indicates GPS signal strength, color of battery text indicates battery life.
 UTM/USNG/MGRS positions are using NAD83/WGS84 datum, UK Grid (Ordnance Survey National Grid) positions is using OSGB36 datum.
 ***NOTE: GPS must be turned on first by going to Settings - Sensors - GPS

-Tested on simulator for all supported devices and on Forerunner 55 and vivoactive hardware.
+Tested on simulator for all supported devices and on Forerunner 55 hardware.

 Changelog:
 * 3.0.4 - Added support for additional devices.